-For U.S. small businesses, 2020 was a year of unprecedented challenges related to the worldwide Coronavirus pandemic.
+For U.S. small businesses, the period from early 2020 through 2022 included unprecedented challenges related to the worldwide Coronavirus pandemic.

 As entrepreneurs consider post-pandemic business practices, web technology is likely to be under close scrutiny.